pingcap/docs-tidb-operator/en/deploy-tiproxy.md

 http://192.168.49.2:31539]
 ```

-In the preceding output, look for the line with `tiproxy-sql/6000` and use the hostname and port number from the URL line.
+From the output, find the row with `tiproxy-sql/6000` and use the hostname and port number in the `URL` column to connect.

 ## Remove TiProxy